Skip to content

 “dishonest” means dishonest according to the standards of ordinary people and known by the defendant to be dishonest according to the standards of ordinary people.

-1. In a prosecution for an offence, dishonesty is a matter for the trier of fact.
+2. In a prosecution for an offence, dishonesty is a matter for the trier of fact.

 If the above points can be established, it is likely that a charges in relation to fraud will follow.
 If you or someone you know has been charged with the offence of obtaining a financial advantage, it is advised to seek legal representation immediately.
-At Benjamin Leonardo – The Defenders, we are a Sydney based criminal law firm with 29 years of experience in criminal law.
+At Essere – The Defenders, we are a Sydney based criminal law firm with 29 years of experience in criminal law.

 Contact our team now for a consultation.